Home » 8 Questions to See if You Are Viewed as Rude in Emails

 Do you pack the To: or Cc: fields with email addresses?

-Particularly contacts that do not know each other?
+Particularly contacts who do not know each other?
 This is a severe breach of privacy.
 Exposing your contact’s email addresses to strangers will be viewed as rude.

 It’s Easy Not to Be Viewed as Rude